iterative/dvc.org/public/static/docs/command-reference/diff.md

 # diff

-Show differences between two versions of the <abbr>DVC repository</abbr>.
+Show differences between two commits in the <abbr>DVC repository</abbr>.
 It can be narrowed down to specific target files and directories under DVC control.

 ## Synopsis